OHDSI/RiskStratifiedEstimation/README.md

 - Uses a large set of covariates for the prediction, the propensity and the outcome model, including for example all drugs, diagnoses, procedures, as well as age, comorbidity indexes, etc.
 - Imports functionality from [PatientLevelPrediction](https://github.com/OHDSI/PatientLevelPrediction) package for the development of prediction models for risk stratification.
 - Large scale regularized regression to fit the propensity and outcome models.
+- Includes diagnostic functions for the prediction process, including calibration plots and ROC curves demostrating the performance of the developed prediction models in sub-populations of interest.
-- Includes diagnostic functions, including propensity score distribution plots and plots showing covariate balance before and after performing a propensity score-based analysis.
+- Includes diagnostic functions for the estimation process, including propensity score distribution plots and plots showing covariate balance before and after performing a propensity score-based analysis.